quixio/quix-streams/docs/publish.md

         .Publish();
     ```

-Or we can add a timestamp 1000ms from the epoch *"Today"*:
+Or you can add a timestamp 1000ms from the epoch `Today`:

 === "Python"